-Priscilla Baker is currently the SARChi Chair for Analytical Systems and Processes for Priority and Emerging Contaminants (ASPPEC) and Senior Professor and Head of Department of Chemistry at the University of the Western Cape.
-She holds a BSc fromt he University of Cape Town, BSc Honours, and Masters from the University of the Western Cape and a PhD from the University of Stellenbosch.
-She was winner of the Department of Science and Technology, Distinguished Woman Scientist award in the category Physical and Engineering Sciences in 2014).
+Priscilla Baker is currently the SARChi Chair for Analytical Systems and Processes for Priority and Emerging Contaminants (ASPPEC) and Senior Professor and Head of Department of Chemistry at the University of the Western Cape (South Africa).
+She holds a BSc from the University of Cape Town, BSc Honours and Masters from the University of the Western Cape and a PhD from Stellenbosch University.
+She was winner of the Department of Science and Technology Distinguished Woman Scientist award in the category Physical and Engineering Sciences in 2014.
 Her research interests include analytical chemistry, electrochemistry, nanomaterials, sensors for priority and emerging pollutants.

-Pascal Bessong is professor of Microbiology and Global Health and Director of the HIV/AIDS & Global Health Research Programme at the University of Venda.
+Pascal Bessong is Professor of Microbiology and Global Health and Director of the HIV/AIDS & Global Health Research Programme at the University of Venda (South Africa).
 He completed his BSc Honours in Mircobiology and MSc Medical Microbiology and Parasitology at the University of Lagos, Nigeria.
-He completed his PhD in Microbiology at the University of Venda and served as postdoctoral fellow in Microbiology at the University of Virgina in the United States.
+He completed his PhD in Microbiology at the University of Venda and served as postdoctoral fellow in Microbiology at the University of Virginia in the United States.
 His research interests include: host and viral determinants of HIV drug resistance and the sustainability of highly active antiretroviral therapy (HAART); the impact of HAART on the pathogenesis of malignancy associated viruses; and the interaction of enteric viruses, vaccine response, gut integrity, growth and development in young children, particularly in populations of low socio-economic status.